rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Understanding your data
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can plot projection of users trajectories to understand how your data looks likes.
+You can plot projection of users trajectories to understand how your data looks likes:

 .. code:: python